zyainfal/Joint-Holistic-and-Masked-Face-Recognition/README.md

 The official implement of the paper Joint Holistic and Masked Face Recognition.

-The paper is under review and codes will be released upon acceptance.
+The paper is currently under review and codes will be released upon acceptance.

 ## Abstract